GNOME/librsvg/win32/MSVC-Builds.md

        that HarfBuzz, FontConfig and FreeType will also be required for the test programs to run.
     *  `VERBOSE`: Use verbose mode when building the Rust code.
-    *  `USE_NIGHTLY_TOOLCHAIN`, `TOOLCHAIN_VERSION=<Rust_toolchain_version>`:
+    *  `TOOLCHAIN_VERSION=<Rust_toolchain_version>`:
-       Use a nightly (unstable) Rust toolchain or an installed previous-stable version of the Rust toolchain instead of the latest stable toolchain, which is the default.
-Useful for testing the librsvg code against an unstable toolchain or the unstable toolchain itself, or if the latest Rust toolchain release introduced unexpected issues.
-Note that `USE_NIGHTLY_TOOLCHAIN` takes precedence over
+       Use an specified installed version (or nightly version) of the Rust toolchain instead of the default toolchain.
+       Useful for testing the librsvg code against a nightly toolchain or the unstable toolchain itself, or if the latest Rust toolchain release (which is often set as the default) introduced unexpected issues.
-       `TOOLCHAIN_VERSION`, and `TOOLCHAIN_VERSION=nightly` is the same
-       as `USE_NIGHTLY_TOOLCHAIN=1`